siliconwitch/AelithController/README.md

 Control System
 --------------
-The control system for the project is designed in Labview using the C Generation toolbox.
-Granted this is the only part of the project that requires a non free software, the exported code howver is still in readable C.
+The control system for the project is designed in Simulink and can be exported as C code using the embedded coder module.
+Granted this is the only part of the project that requires a non free software, the exported code howver is still in readable C. Useful resource: http://www.mathworks.co.uk/hardware-support/arm-cortex-m-cmsis.html and http://www.mathworks.co.uk/hardware-support/st-discovery-board.html

 PCB Info
 --------